Kwate: Career

 Kwate received nominations for the Mnet Asian Music Awards (MAMA) and African Entertainment Awards Malaysia in 2010/2011.
 He has performed in over 100 countries, including in Moscow, India, and Botswana, and was the first Nigerian artist to perform at the "Longest Dinner Table in the World."

 His 2024 single “Shout out to my Ex” debuted on Apple Music Top 100s in Kenya, Nigeria and Ghana reaching numbers 11, 32, and 80 respectively and gained notable traction across social media platforms including TikTok.The following year, his 2025 single “Usain Bolt” reached number 1 on Top 200 Shazam Nigeria chart.

 In the same year, Kwate performed at the Pavilion at Toyota Music Factory in Dallas and at the Toyota Center in Houston respectively at Davido’s 5ive Alive Tour alongside Victony, Odumodublvck, Morravey, Bracket amongst others.
 He also performed alongside Davido in Atlanta, Georgia last year.

+In November 2025, Kwate won Entertainer of the Year at the 2025 GADA Awards in Houston, Texas.
+Few days later in the same month he won African Creative Impact Leader of the Year at the African Entrepreneurship & Business Awards of 2025.
+The same month he performed at the Davido last 5ive Alive North American Tour at the State Farm Arena in Atlanta, Georgia.

 Musical style and influences

 Kwate's music blends traditional Nigerian sounds with contemporary influences, addressing social issues, love, and self-empowerment.
 His role models include Fela Kuti, Victor Uwaifo, Felix Lebarty, King Sunny Ade, 2Face Idibia, Eedris Abdulkareem, 50 Cent and Beenie Man.

 Kwate has collaborated with producers like Sheyman, O’ Black, Fliptyce Beats, Spanky, and Terry G. His music has been featured on playlists such as Spotify's Afrobeat Classics and Apple Music's African A-List.